Joe Swash: Other television appearances

 In 2009, Swash, along with ex-rugby player Austin Healey, appeared in the second series of Hole in the Wall, as a team captain.

 In 2010, he was a team captain on What Do Kids Know? with Rufus Hound and Sara Cox on Watch.

 In 2011, Swash presented the children's show Gimme A Break on the CBBC Channel.
 In 2011, Swash and Caroline Flack worked on ITV2 game show Minute to Win It as team captains.
 In November 2011 Driving Academy aired on the CBBC Channel, with Swash as presenter/narrator.
 In 2014, a brand new series was aired with celebrities taking part called Celebrity Driving Academy.

 In 2013 and 2014, Swash was a regular team captain on ITV2 panel show Fake Reaction.
 In 2016, he joined the line-up on The Jump as a contestant.

 In 2021, Swash appeared on the cooking show Celebrity Masterchef, when he made the final 3.

 In 2023, he appeared in I'm a Celebrity...
 South Africa.

 Theatre

-Swash subsequently performed as Buttons in the pantomime Cinderella, at the Central Theatre in Chatham, Medway.

-In 2009 and 2010, he appeared in the pantomime Snow White and the Seven Dwarfs in Bristol.
+Swash has appeared in several pantomime productions.
+In 2009 and 2010, he appeared in Snow White and the Seven Dwarfs in Bristol.
+In 2023, he performed as Buttons in Cinderella at the Central Theatre in Chatham, Medway.
+In 2026, he is due to star in Beauty and the Beast at the Alban Arena in St Albans.